-This is an architecture program for high school students offered by University of Pennsylvania School of Design.
+This is an architecture summer camp for high school students offered by University of Pennsylvania School of Design.
 The program prepares students for college admission.
 Students will experience college life and create their own portfolios.
+Read More!

-The architecture studio introduces the fundamentals of design through two-dimensional and three-dimensional exercises.
+The architecture studio at Architecture: Summer at Penn introduces the fundamentals of design through two-dimensional and three-dimensional exercises.
 Assignments in freehand drawing, technical drawing, and model building will allow students to explore various techniques and materials.
 Sketchbooks will also be kept to further observational skills and to record ideas.
 The studio begins with an abstract exercise to familiarize the students with the essentials of critical thinking and their creative strengths.
-The summer's main project is to design a space on the University of Pennsylvania campus.
+The summer camp's main project is to design a space on the University of Pennsylvania campus.